fsantanna/pingus/ceu/README.md

 until we complete the rewriting process.
 -->

-During the course of the rewriting process, and following the process described above, we could extract more abstract behaviors that likely apply to other games.
+We selected `TODO` game behaviors and describe their implementations in C++ and Céu.
-We identified eight control-flow patterns in Pingus which we discuss with in-depth examples:
+We categorize these examples in more abstract control-flow patterns that likely apply to other games:

 <a name="finite-state-machines"/>